XinFinOrg/Docs-XF/docs/general/faq.md

 ### Company

 !!! quote "Where is XinFin Network registered?"
     You can check our company `XinFin Network Pte.
-Ltd.` information on the [Singaporean registry](https://www.sgpbusiness.com/company/XinFinchain-Pte-Ltd).
+Ltd.` information on the Singaporean registry

 	You can also check the ACRA copy if you need more details.